heustis/tsp-solver-go/README.md

     2. If one of the new edges is closer, it will be detached and added to the heap of points + closest edges.
     3. Once all attached interior points have been checked, and detached if appropriate, the closest edges for all unattached interior points are updated.
 6. Repeats 3-5 until all points are attached to the circuit.
-This algorithm greedily attaches points to the convex hull by prioritizing points that have the smallest impact on the length of the circuit.
-In other words, it prefers the point, that when attached to its closest edge (by distance increase), increases the length of the circuit by the least.

 #### Complexity:
 * This algorithm is O(n^2) because it needs to attach each interior point to the circuit, and each time it attaches an interior point it needs to check if the newly created edges are closer to each remaining interior point than their current closest edge (so that subsequent updates are correct).